 One important thing is that the size of the bitmapOne should be equal or greater than the bitmapTwo so that bitmapOne’s memory can be re-used.

-There are few things which are very specific to different Android versions which are to be considered while re-using the bitmap memory, I suggest you read this project.
+There are a few things which are very specific to different Android versions which are to be considered while re-using the bitmap memory, I suggest you read this project.

 So, Glide creates a bitmap pool of bitmaps.

 You can say that the bitmap pool is a list of bitmaps that are no longer needed but are available for reuse to load the new bitmap in the same memory.

 When any bitmap is available for recycle, Glide just pushes the bitmap in that bitmap pool.

 When Glide has to load the new bitmap, it just gets a bitmap that can be reused to load the new one to reuse the same memory from that bitmap pool.
 Hence no recycling, no GC calls.

 Fresco also does the same things as Glide.
 There are a few different things but the concept is almost the same.

 I think we have received a good amount of knowledge today.